-And the same way, go for Fill Years to see years in sequential order.
+Additionally, the same way, go for Fill Years to see years in sequential order.

-6. Using Fill Series Command to Customize Autofill Option
+2. Utilizing Fill Series Command to Customize Autofill Option

 You can use the Fill Series option too if you need to customize dates more including intervals.

-➤ Select the whole column or a range of cells in a column where you want to input dates.
+- Firstly, select the whole column or a range of cells in a column where you want to input dates.

-A box will appear to let you customize dates according to your criteria.
+Eventually, a box will appear to let you customize dates according to your criteria.

 - In the Series box, select Series in as Columns, Type as Date & Date unit as Day.

-Now this is the resultant series of dates with 2 days of common difference.
+Consequently, this is the resultant series of dates with 2 days of common difference.

-Now if you choose Weekday as Date Unit from the Series box, then the dates will exclude the weekends (Saturday & Sunday).
+Now if you choose Weekday as the Date Unit from the Series box, then the dates will exclude the weekends (Saturday & Sunday).